can3p/kleiner/README.md

 Be sure to have it [installed](https://goreleaser.com/quick-start/), also [generate](https://github.com/settings/tokens/new?scopes=repo,write:packages) a github token and put it in `GITHUB_TOKEN` variable

+## Inspiration

+The code is inspired a lot and uses parts of the [flyctl](https://github.com/superfly/flyctl) code.
+The files with the borrowings mention this explicitly.

 ## License

 MIT